ousamabenyounes/Log2test/README.md

-**Let's now see how Log2Test works throw step by step as seen on screencast gif file bellow**
+**Let's now see how Log2Test works step by step as seen on screencast gif file bellow**
-- 1) At the beginning, no existing test on generated/curl directory
+- At the beginning, **no existing tests** on "generated/curl" directory
+- Given this context:
-- 2) Given a configuration file (Yaml File) -> config/parameters-log2test.yml
+  - A configuration file (Yaml File) -> config/parameters-log2test.yml
-- 3) Given an Apache2 Access Log file -> log/test.log
+  - An Apache2 Access Log file -> log/test.log
-- 4) Then Log2Tests generates all your curl tests -> run ./bin/log2test
+- Running **./bin/log2test** command will **generate all your curl tests**
-- 5) Launch your curl tests now -> run ./bin/phpunit -c phpunit-curl.xml
+- Launch your curl tests now -> run ./bin/phpunit -c phpunit-curl.xml

 <img src="web/img/log2testCurl.gif"></img>